yiisoft/file-router/docs/guide/en/README.md

-# Documentation
+# Yii File Router

 > Note: The router can be used along with the [`yiisoft/router`](https://github.com/yiisoft/router) package.

-> Note: Once the router found a matching route, it will interrupt the middleware queue and execute the controller
+> Once the router found a matching route, it will interrupt the middleware queue and execute the controller action.
-> action.

 ## General usage